Introduction

 Cons:

-- Limited Availability: They might not be accessible in every region, particularly in less populated areas, leaving some patients without this vital option.
+- Availability: They might not be accessible in every region, particularly in less populated areas, leaving some patients without this vital option.

 - Weather Dependent: Adverse weather conditions can lead to delays or cancellations, adding to the stress of an already challenging situation.